intuitivelabs/sipcmbeat/README.md

 ### Test

-To test Sipcmbeat, run the following command:
+To test {Beat}, run the following command:

 ```
 make testsuite